ssase/ssase.github.io/_posts/2024-01-16-introduction-to-dynamic-programing-part1.md

 So far, we solve the first problem using dynamic programing.
 So we can realize that it's important to find out a smaller part of the original problem, and use its result to deduce the bigger one's result.
 We call this smaller part of problem as **optimal substructure**.
 Then we can get a equation like $c(n) = c(n-1) + c(n-2)$ as we discussed above.
 Some more complicated problem may have mutiple arguments or be difficult to figure out **optimal substructure**.

-To know more, you can read the part2.
+To know more, you may want to read the part2.